AamirAli2610/To-do-app/README.md

 # To-do-app
-this is my first to do app created using , html , css , Javascript
+this is my first to do app created